 We don't always see it, but our environment affects public health.
-Most people assume that health outcomes mostly result from individual choices and although genetics plays a role there's a lot of external things that can influence how healthy we are.
+Most people assume that health outcomes mostly result from individual choices, and although genetics plays a role, there's a lot of external things that can influence how healthy we are.
 The connections between our environment and public health are difficult to imagine.
-For example, if you live in a city with polluted water it may be dangerous to eat the fish you catch.
-It's important to reduce chemical and other environmental exposures in air, water, soil, and food to protect people and provide communities with healthier environments.
-Environmental health consists of preventing and controlling disease related to interaction between people and their environment.
-Unlike diet and exercise, many environmental health facts can't be managed at the individual level.
-Combatting the risk they pose often takes laws, policies, and programs.
+For example, if you live in a city with polluted water, it may be dangerous to eat the fish you catch.
+It's essential to reduce chemical and other environmental exposures in air, water, soil, and food to protect people and provide communities with healthier environments.
+Environmental health consists of preventing and controlling disease related to the interaction between people and their environment.
+Unlike diet and exercise, many ecological health facts can't be managed at the individual level.
+Combatting the risk, they pose often takes laws, policies, and programs.
 It takes a comprehensive and coordinated effort to protect the health and safety of communities throughout Florida.

 Protecting Our Children

 Children are often the hardest hit by the consequences of poor environmental exposure.
 For their size, they breathe more air and eat more food than adults, making them more vulnerable to environmental health hazards.
 Even low levels of toxic exposure can affect children's physical and mental development.

 Investing in Our Communities

 Communities are often unaware of the threat of chemical exposures.
 Providing basic needs to the public, such as safe drinking water, clean air, lead poisoning prevention, and more, are essential to public health.
 Investing in dedicated resources will create an effective system that proactively protects Florida communities and helps everyone attain good health.